Knotis/knotisapi-js/docs/source/basics.rst

 Messenger
 =========

 Messenger is the system that handles internal communications such as notifications and chat.
 Messenger functionality is divided into seven (7) resources.

 Thread
 ------

-The core of messenging is the Thread.
+The core of messaging is the Thread.
 Threads can be thought of like IRC #channels or even an email thread.

 To create a thread you make a call to Messenger.Thread.create()